BLUE HORIZON 1261

 "Yes, I heard the whole conversation," Taro replied dryly.
 "I came back down to tell you something, away from the other girls, and watched these two bandits raid you of my underwear."

 Jasper collected himself and gave the woman a stiff bow.
-"I'm sorry, Miss," he said in genuine embarrassment.
+"I'm sorry, Miss," he said with chagrin.
 "We didn't realize he was telling us the truth."

 "Yeah, please accept our apologies," Jerad added, effecting a bow of his own.
 "I'm sorry, too."